playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 > Change detection in Angular is deserving of its own massive article: This is not that article.
 That said, understanding how change detection and how it affects the availability of templates is imperative to understanding some of the more ambiguous aspects of Angular template’s behaviors.
 >
-> More information can be found on lifecycle methods and change detection on [the official docs page for them](https://angular.io/guide/lifecycle-hooks)
+> More information can be found on lifecycle methods and change detection on [the official docs page for them](https://angular.io/guide/lifecycle-hooks).

 _Angular has specific hooks of times when to update the UI_.
-Without these hooks, Angular has no way of knowing when data that's shown on screen is updated.
+Without these hooks, Angular has no way of knowing when data that's shown on-screen is updated.
 These hooks essentially simply check when data has changed.
 While these checks are imperfect, they have default behavior that will handle most cases and and the ability to overwrite it and even manually trigger a check.

 One of the default checks that is ran when Angular is starting the initial render of a component.
 During this time, it will do a check of all of the values stored within the component's state.
 Afterwards, it will run checks whenever any data has changed whether or not to update the UI.

 These checks trigger the lifecycle method `DoCheck`, which you can manually handle.
-The `DoCheck` lifecycle method will trigger every time Angular detects data changes, regardless of if the check of that data does not decide to update the item on screen or not.
+The `DoCheck` lifecycle method will trigger every time Angular detects data changes, regardless of if the check of that data does not decide to update the item on-screen or not.

 So let's look at the example we had previously, but let's add some lifecycle methods to evaluate when `ViewChild` is able to give us our value.